How To Recognize and Treat Parasitic Infections

 More About Your Microbiome’s Health: Bacterial Dysbiosis: Why This Insidious Gut Problem Could Be The Root Of All Your Health Problems

 Will fasting get rid of parasites?
 Fasting can help fight parasitic infections.
 (9) Although fasting alone may not be able to eliminate parasites, it can be an option to go alongside other natural remedies.
+Fasting also offers numerous benefits for metabolic and gut health, which may help you ward off future infections.

 Related: My Favorite Tool For Restoring Gut Health Naturally